Strong Outflows and Inefficient Star Formation in the Reionization-era Ultra-faint Dwarf Galaxy Eridanus II: Discussion

 Our Fiducial model achieves a good match to the observed MDF with physically plausible values of its four evolutionary parameters, $\tauSFE=27.5$ Gyr, $\tauSFH=0.39$ Gyr, $\ttrunc=1.37$ Gyr, and $\eta=194$.
 As previously discussed, a low SFE (large $\tauSFE$) is characteristic of low-$M_*$ dwarfs, and the high $\eta$ value is consistent with scaling relationships from numerical and analytic models extrapolated to the low mass of \EriII.
 The $e$-folding timescale for star formation is consistent with direct estimates of the SFH \citep{gallart:2021}, but the value of $\ttrunc$ is not independently well constrained by the MDF data.

 Figure \ref{fig:Fiducial_Physical_Properties} elucidates the evolution of the best-fit Fiducial model.
 Because of the short $\tauSFH$, the model has already formed $\sim$65\% of its stellar mass by $t=0.4$ Gyr ($z=11.3$).
-Because we assume a constant $\tauSFE$, the gas mass $M_{g} = \tauSFE\dot{M}_*$ follows the same exponential decline as the SFH.
+The gas mass, $M_{g} = \tauSFE\dot{M}_*$, follows the same exponential decline as the SFH, given the assumption of a constant $\tauSFE$.
 Through most of the model's evolution the stellar mass fraction $M_*/(M_*+M_g)$ is $\ll$1, though by the end it has risen to 0.5.
 However, because the value of $\eta$ is so high, the mass of gas ejected from the galaxy exceeds the mass remaining in the ISM at all times $t \gtrsim 0.1$ Gyr.
 The model has vigorous ongoing gas accretion that fuels continuing star formation despite the strong outflow, with an infall rate $\dot{M}_\text{inf} \approx (\eta-\tauSFE/\tauSFH)\dot{M}_* \approx 120\dot{M}_*$ (see Equation \ref{eq:mdotinfall}).
 An exponential SFH requires a non-zero gas mass at $t=0$.
 In the Fiducial model, the mass of gas accreted exceeds this initial mass for $t \gtrsim 0.35$ Gyr.

 The bottom panel of Figure \ref{fig:Fiducial_Physical_Properties} tracks the Fe mass budget.
 In the Fiducial model, the total Fe produced by CCSN and SN Ia is nearly equal over the life of the galaxy.
 However, CCSN enrichment dominates the early evolution, and by late times the enrichment rate from SN Ia greatly exceeds that from CCSN, as one can see by comparing the slopes of the blue and red curves.
 These conclusions rely on our adopted values of \yFeCCtext\ and \yFeIatext; as shown in Figure \ref{fig:Alternative_Model_Comparison}, the MDF can be reasonably well reproduced even in a model with no SN Ia enrichment.
 For $t > 0.4$ Gyr, the mass of Fe ejected from the galaxy exceeds the mass remaining in the ISM by a substantial factor.
 The Fe mass in stars is small compared to that in the ISM because the star-to-gas mass ratio is low and because the mean metallicity of stars is always lower than the ISM metallicity.